Schools White Paper

 - Specialist

-Children who require Specialist provision would continue to have EHCPs.
+Children who require Specialist Provision would continue to have EHCPs.

 What is Aurora doing about this?